Starting a Software Startup the Lean Way

-There’s a perception out there that creating a successful tech startup is about nothing more than making a product that by its awesome and paradigm-shifting nature will magically attract customers.
+Some believe that creating a successful software startup is about nothing more than making a product that, by its awesome and paradigm-shifting nature, will magically attract customers.

 Would Be Founder: “I want to make an app that suggests outfits for you based on the weather, your personal style, and the season.”

 Me: “Sounds awesome!
 What can I do to help?”

 Me: “I’m pretty committed to other projects right now.
 Why not start by sending a daily email to a few select cities manually?
 That way, you can validate that people will sign up for something like this.
 Then, once you’ve got some validation, let’s talk through the product.”

 WBF: “What?
 You mean do it…manually?
 That sounds really annoying.”